 IFLR partners with MSU Extension to offer online FSMA Produce Rule Grower Training

-IFLR is offering a newly updated online graduate course on FSMA's Produce Safety Rule.
-Students will also have the opportunity to complete their AFDO-certified FSMA Produce Rule Grower Training.
-The course begins September 1, 2021.
+IFLR is offering an online graduate course on FSMA's Produce Safety Rule.
+Students may also complete their Produce Safety Alliance Grower Training.
+The course begins August 26, 2024.

 The course will cover both regulatory and practical aspects of produce safety.
-The FSMA Produce Rule Grower Training content is specifically designed to provide a foundation of Good Agricultural Practices (GAPs) which emphasizes both food safety and environmental management goals, while outlining the requirements mandated in FSMA.
+The Grower Training content is designed to provide a foundation of Good Agricultural Practices (GAPs) emphasizing food safety and environmental management goals, while outlining the requirements mandated in FSMA.
 Students will learn how to identify and reduce risks by drafting farm food safety plans.
 The focus from farm to fork enhances overall marketplace safety.
 Topic areas include worker health and hygiene, soil amendments, water quality in pre-harvest and post-harvest environments, crop inputs, wildlife and domesticated animals, land use, and FSMA issues related to produce.

 This course also prepares food industry professionals to take on regulatory leadership within their organizations by providing an overview of the legislative and regulatory processes through an in-depth look at the relationship between the Food and Drug Administration (FDA), industry, consumer interest groups, and scientific communities.
 Students will learn the major provisions of the rule, evaluate FDA’s limitations, examine current issues in food law, and explore the intersection of science and law.

-All reading assignments will be available as downloads within the modules, via URLs, or through the provided Produce Safety Alliance grower training manual, which will be mailed to students at no additional cost.
+All reading assignments will be available as downloads within the modules, via URLs, or through the Produce Safety Alliance grower training manual.

 Topics covered include the following: